dinesh-rawat-dev/graphql/README.md

 [![Ecommerce website](https://static.makeuseof.com/wp-content/uploads/2015/12/youtube-player-670x335.jpg)](https://www.youtube.com/watch?v=Uyc5xlJ0uF4)

-## Introduction
+## Overview

 >The website needs to have:

 - An Administrator interface that should allow changes that would be reflected within the customer interface.
-The changes (mutations) are sent to a GraphQL endpoint.
+The changes (mutations) are sent to a GraphQL endpoint. (/admin)
-- Customer interface to query a GraphQL endpoint.
+- Customer interface to query a GraphQL endpoint.(/)

 ## Installation